muthukub/WFGY/ProblemMap/Atlas/Fixes/auto-repair/auto-repair-architecture-v1.md

 ### Adapter

-Makes the atlas usable by AI systems.
+Makes the Atlas usable by AI systems.

 ### Fix Surface